 To illustrate the effect of $\Pi_2$-cuts, we present the following sequence of sequents.
 Let $n\ge 2$ be a natural number and

-then the sequents $S_n:=A_n,B,C_n\vdash D $ are provable.
+Then the sequents $S_n\colon A_n,B,C_n\seq D $ are provable.
 All cut-free {\LK}-proofs of the sequents $S_n$ require more than $n^{n}$ quantifier inferences of $A_n,B,C_n$ and $D$.
 But note that there are proofs of the sequents

 using only $O(n)$ quantifier inferences.
-As a consequence we can prove the sequents $S_n$ by a linear number of instances; this compression can be achieved by the $\Pi_2$-cut-formula $\forall x\exists y.P(x,fy)$ (see section \ref{sec:app example}).
+As a consequence we can prove the sequents $S_n$ by a linear number of instances; this compression can be achieved by the $\Pi_2$-cut-formula $\forall x\exists y.P(x,fy)$ (see Section \ref{sec:app example}).

-\section{Proof-theoretic infrastructure}
+\section{Proof-Theoretic Infrastructure}

-A {\em sequent} $S$ is an ordered pair of sets of formulas, written as $\Delta \vdash \Gamma$; we call $\Delta$ the {\em antecedent} and $\Gamma$ the {\em succedent} of $S$.
+A {\em sequent} $S$ is an ordered pair of sets of formulas, written as $\Gamma \seq \Delta$; we call $\Gamma$ the {\em antecedent} and $\Delta$ the {\em succedent} of $S$.
 The sequent calculus we use is \textbf{G3c} together with the cut-rule, which we call {\Gplus}; note that \textbf{G3c} is an invertible version of cut-free {\LK} (see \cite{troelstraA1996aa}).
 In this paper we only consider proofs of prenex skolemized end-sequents (the antecedents are only universal, the succedents existential); note that this restriction is not essential as every sequent is provability-equivalent to such a normal form.
-Every cut-free proof $\varphi$ of a prenex end-sequent $S$ can be transformed into a cut-free proof $\psi$ of $S$ (without increase of proof length) s.t.\ $\psi$ contains a so-called {\em midsequent} $S^*$ s.t. all quantifier inferences in $\psi$ are below $S^*$ and all propositional ones above~\cite{gentzenG1934-35aa}.
-We also call $S^*$ a {\em Herbrand sequent} of $S$.
-Herbrand sequents of cut-free proofs will play a crucial role in our cut-introduction method. \\ Let $\bar{x}=(x_1,\ldots ,x_n)$ and $\bar{t}=(t_1,\ldots ,t_n)$ are tuples of terms; then $[\bar{x}\backslash\bar{t}]$ denotes the substitution $[x_1\backslash t_1, \ldots ,x_n\backslash t_n]$.
-Furthermore, we denote by $|_i$ for $i\in\mathbb{N}_n$ the projection that gives the $i$-th element of a tuple $\bar{t}|_i:=t_i$.
-For the complexity measurement of Herbrand sequents we have to count different terms in tuples of terms. \begin{definition} Let $T$ be a set of tuples of terms with arity $n$ and $\bar{t}=(t_1,\ldots ,t_n),$ $\bar{r}=(r_1,\ldots ,r_n)$ be tuples of terms $t_1,\ldots t_n,r_1,\ldots ,r_n$.
-We define the number of different terms $\sharp T$ in a set of term-tuples $T$ by induction:
+Every cut-free proof $\varphi$ of a prenex end-sequent $S$ can be transformed into a cut-free proof $\psi$ of $S$ (without increase of proof length) s.t.\ $\psi$ contains a {\em midsequent} $S^*$, i.e. a sequent in $\psi$ such that all quantifier inferences in $\psi$ are below $S^*$ and all propositional ones above~\cite{gentzenG1934-35aa}.
+Let $S'$ be the sequent that contains only the quantifier-free formulas of $S^*$.
+We call $S'$ a {\em Herbrand sequent} of $S$.
+Herbrand sequents of cut-free proofs will play a crucial role in our cut-introduction method. \begin{example} Let $S\colon P(a)\lor P(b)\lor P(c)\seq \exists x.P(x)$ be a sequent where $P$ is a unary predicate symbol and $a,b,c$ are terms.
+A cut-free proof $\psi$ is